-Make visits to the veterinarian Fear Free
+Make visits to the veterinarian Fear Free for your cat

 Visits to a veterinary facility can cause fear, stress, anxiety and frustration for your pet, but it doesn’t have to be that way.
 Fear Free® techniques and strategies can help change these frightening situations into positive ones with a few simple steps.